Car Hire, Buses, Trains, Taxis and Private Transfers

 The bus which stops outside the cargo terminal and is the Malaga-Santa Amalia Line 135 (Alhaurin de la Torre)

-Two new direct bus routes have just been introduced from Malaga Airport to Seville and Granada.
+There is also a direct bus route from Malaga Airport to Granada.

 If you want to get to resorts further along the coast including Puerto Banus, San Pedro, Estepona, .
 Duquesa, Sotogrande or Gibraltar you need to get a bus or train into Malaga bus station or catch the express coach into Marbella and connect from there.